10 Changes After I Started Antidepressant Medication

 8. I care more about other people

 By increasing my ability to converse with others, my capacity to care about them also increased.
-Prior to medication, I always said that I didn’t like small talk because I would only meet this person one time and I didn’t feel like wasting time on an interaction that would never happen again (so sweet of me).
+Prior to starting antidepressant medication, I always said that I didn’t like small talk because I would only meet this person one time and I didn’t feel like wasting time on an interaction that would never happen again (so sweet of me).

 I’ve genuinely been able to ask people about their lives and it’s incredible how many people you can meet and get to know this way.
 You never know who is going to have an impact on your life, so now I’m much more willing to invest time into others.